Zayac-Bo/Lagrange-Fleet-Counter/README.md

 <img width="1376" height="830" alt="image" src="https://github.com/user-attachments/assets/62244497-6cca-49ff-acd5-802be40fcdac" />

 This is a minimal Python+Flask app that detects fleets in Infinite Lagrange game.
-I only wrote small scripts before and whole this shit is coded using ChatGPT and made just for lulz to prove that everything can be done with AI novadays.
+I only wrote small scripts before and whole this app is coded using ChatGPT and made just for my ingame Org to make fast fleet counting easier and prove that everything can be done with AI novadays.
+At the moment i am busy training the model to improve detection quality.

 Features:
 - Web UI: upload PNG/JPG screenshots and get back counts per color and an annotated image.